SSWConsulting/SSW.Rules.Content/rules/help-do-you-help-users-when-they-get-errors-by-directing-them-to-a-wiki-or-kb/rule.md

 ---
+seoDescription: "Error messages solved with expert guidance from our wiki and knowledge base."
 type: rule
 archivedreason:
 title: Help - Do you help users when they get errors by directing them to a wiki or KB?